o19s/splainer-search/README.md

 [![Build Status](https://travis-ci.org/o19s/splainer-search.svg?branch=master)](https://travis-ci.org/o19s/splainer-search)

 Splainer search utilizes a JSONP wrapper for communication with Solr.
 Elasticsearch communicates clearly with simple HTTP and JSON.
-All fields are explained and highligted.
+All fields are explained and highlighted.
 A friendly interface is provided to specify the arguments in terms of a Javascript object.
 See below for basic examples.

 ## Basic usage